 Welcome to YTF Community, a place to safely share in the challenges and joys of feeding our families.

-One year ago this week, my cookbook Dinnertime SOS: 100 Sanity-Saving Meals Parents and Kids of All Ages Will Actually Want to Eat was released into the world.
+Two years ago this month, my cookbook Dinnertime SOS: 100 Sanity-Saving Meals Parents and Kids of All Ages Will Actually Want to Eat was released into the world.
 It was a huge career moment for me—landing on the New York Times Bestsellers list was not something I even let myself dream was possible.
-Spoiler alert: It was!
-And it came during one of the most challenging personal moments in my life.
+Not to mention all of the hundreds of messages I got from families who used and loved the book.

 Members Only